amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Rodigia/Rhugnurt.md

 ## Fauna
 Much like its Giantkind inhabitants, the fauna of Rhugnurt and Rodigia as a whole are larger than those from the rest of Chandaria.

 One of the main animal means of transportation in Rhugnurt is via Monties.
-These are mammoth-like creatures that have adapted to life in the steep mountainous terrain.
-They have the movement capability
+These are large, furry, mammoth-like creatures that have adapted to life in the steep mountainous terrain.
+They have the movement capability of mountain goats, but a much greater carrying capacity.
+To outsiders it can be very strange at first to see these massive creatures climbing near-vertical cliff faces around Rhugnurt, but Monties have been domesticated for millennia and are a staple of Giant society.